timtadh/hackthology/hackthology/content/blog/oo-golang.md

           *Match
           value uint64
         }

+In all cases, the difference from a regular field is

 On gotcha of all of these options, you can't have a Field and a method with the same name.
 So if you are inheriting from a `struct` called `Foo` which